McTavishLab/physcraper/docs/mds/description.md

 ## The Open Tree of Life

-The Open Tree of Life (OpenTree) is a project that unites expert, peer-reviwed [phylogenetic inferences](https://github.com/OpenTreeOfLife/phylesystem-1) and
+The Open Tree of Life (OpenTree) is a project that unites expert, peer-reviewed [phylogenetic inferences](https://github.com/OpenTreeOfLife/phylesystem-1) and
 [taxonomy](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.3)
 to generate a [synthetic tree](https://tree.opentreeoflife.org/opentree/argus/opentree13.4@ott93302) estimate of species relationships across all life.